TheEnby/bootloader-unlock-wall-of-shame/brands/onn/README.md

 <!--  **⛔ Avoid!**, **⚠️ Proceed with caution!**, **ℹ️ "Safe for now" :trollface:** -->

-**This brand is a white label, so you will never know what ODM your device is from, so it's best to check bootloader unlocking yourself**
+**This brand is a white label, so you will never know what ODM your device is from, so it's best to check bootloader unlocking yourself.**

 # GPL